j-sieben/PIT/Doc/installing_pit.md

 cd C:\temp\PIT\PIT

 sqlplus <sys_credentials> as sysdba
-SQL> @pit_uninstall_client `PIT`_OWNER `PIT`_USER
+SQL> @pit_uninstall_client PIT_OWNER `PIT`_USER
 ```

 ## Installing the supporting APEX application

 `PIT` ships with an APEX application that allows you to manage `PIT` messages and global application parameters.
 For some it is easier to set parameters and create messages graphically than to use PL/SQL API calls.
 To install the supporting APEX application, it is expected that you have an APEX workspace.
-The workspace schema is referenced as the `PIT_USER` lateron, as this should be a schema different to the owner of `PIT`.
+The workspace schema is referenced as the `PIT_APP` lateron, as this should be a schema different to the owner of `PIT`.
 Basically, there is no difference in a `PIT` client user and the APEX schema user, as both are simply using `PIT`.
 By installing the maintenance application, the client grants and some additional grants required are set.

-The APEX application is available with a German UI only.
+The APEX application is available with a German UI and an American UI for the APEX version 20.2 only.
 I'm sorry for that, but translating the APEX application is quite some work and the result may not be satisfying.
 But as with all APEX applications, translations are possible and you can do this as you like.
 I recommend to have [DeepL](https://www.deepl.com/translator) at your side to get started.

 There has been a changed approach in regard to the APEX application maintaining `PIT`.
 It used to be a very basic application in earlier releases.
 To be honest, I didn't use it too much as I normaly work with the installation files directly.
-But I wanted to improve the application, partly because I plan to create a second Oracle Jet-based interface for it.
+But I wanted to improve on the application, partly because I plan to create a second Oracle Jet-based interface for it.
 I want to use this small application as a proof of concept for a broader architecture problem, namely writing database applications that are UI-independent.

 Writing APEX applications covering a wide range of APEX versions (from 5.1 to 20.x) is a challenge for developers.
 The reason is that APIs change, new functions appear while others disappear.
 A possible solution would be to use only functions that were already available in version 5.1 and just leave the application as it is.
 But if you want to use newer functions of APEX, such as new form regions from version 19.1 on, the challenge will be that your API won't work the way it used to.
 This is especially true if you don't have direct write access to tables but use a `XAPI` based approach instead.
 This makes all DML-processes built into APEX useless as they require direct write access.
 The problem for you as a developer: The way to get access to the session state changes, forcing you to recode your controller packages.